 Ecology & Environment

-We’re protecting 410 ha of land at Ellalong to preserve important wetland communities and linking surrounding national parks and reserves.
+This includes a 238 ha addition to the Hunter Wetlands National Park region at Tomago for shore birds, saltmarsh and other estuary wildlife and 410 ha of land at Ellalong to preserve important wetland communities and linking surrounding national parks and reserves.
 This site was previously earmarked for subdivision and allows for connectivity with surrounding national parks and reserves.

+In addition, this system is complemented by a range of other dust suppression tools and techniques.
 Other initiatives include; enclosing conveyors, transfer houses, train unloading stations where possible, and engineering the machines to reduce the drop height of coal onto the stockpiles.

-Our many innovations including enclosed conveyors, predictive monitoring and dust suppression sprays helps to keep air pollution below levels of concern.
+Port Waratah’s many innovations including enclosed conveyors, predictive monitoring and dust suppression sprays helps to keep air pollution below levels of concern.

 Learn more about how we manage and monitor our impacts on the environment.